Handwriting questions continue to fill my mailbox, so here are a few tips that I hope will help.

 Proper proportion can be practiced using handwriting paper which has a dotted middle line.
 Capital letters touch the top and bottom (outside) lines and lower case letters touch the bottom and middle line (excluding the stems of certain lower case letters).
 Frequently, such paper is labeled by grade, with first grade paper having the widest space between lines.
 Rather than purchasing paper according to the child’s grade, use samples of the child’s writing on plain paper to determine the most appropriate line size.
 These samples indicate the writing size the child is most comfortable with.
 Measure the height of the majority of his upper case or lower case letters.
 Find paper with guide lines closest to that width.
 (If you measured lower case letters, remember that the measurement will be from the middle line to the bottom line when choosing paper.)
 The paper chosen for practice should be used for all work requiring writing.
-(Check www.amazon.com for dry-erase handwriting boards or reusable LCD boards like those from Boogie Board, or reusable notebooks like those from Rocketbook)
+(Check www.amazon.com for dry-erase handwriting boards, reusable LCD boards like those from Boogie Board, or reusable notebooks like those from Rocketbook)

 Space between letters within a word should be the same.
 Space between words should also be consistent.
 Often writing looks sloppy because the letters are spread out in some words, but close together in others.
 Even spacing between words is a bit easier to practice since a finger or narrow object can be placed at the end of a word to indicate the starting point of the next word.